zhao-shuyang/active_learning/README.md

 Three example codes using the actiev learning implementations are currently given.

 - News20, a text classification dataest.
 - An imaginary dataset described below.
+Visualization is given.
 - ESC-10, a sound classification dataset.
 This will be added later.

 ~~~